Diane Hutchinson: Storylines

 Diane is conflicted when faced with an optional treatment for Dee Dee that could make her illness worse.
 Tegan is opposed and seeks legal advice from James.
 Tony returns and Diane lambasts him for abandoning her but forgives him.
 James forces Diane and Tegan to tell Dee Dee and Rose the truth about their parentage.
 Dee Dee is placed into a coma to stop her seizures.
 When Dee Dee begins to improve, Diane is willing to reconcile with Tony.
 Hollyoaks village is affected by a storm and Diane and Tony find Rose at the Hutch.
-Tegan is hit be a falling tree and is rushed to hospital where Diane and Tony tell her that they want to co parent Dee Dee and Rose and Tegan agrees but later dies.
-Diane is shocked when Sinead returns.
+Tegan is hit be a falling tree and is rushed to hospital where Diane and Tony tell her that they want to co parent Dee Dee and Rose and Tegan agrees but she dies.